 - PLUS: 5 tips for trading the pennystocking framework.
 (And a bonus “Top Tip” EVERY trader should know…)

-When I introduced my 7-step pennystocking framework in 2011, some people called it a marketing gimmick.
+When I introduced the 7-step penny stocking framework in 2011, some people called it a marketing gimmick.
 It’s NOT.
 It was my attempt to simplify things based on a decade of observation.
 And it still plays out today.

-But it hasn’t stopped working.
-That’s because the rationale behind the price action is still there.
-Thanks to greed, hype, and manipulation … the 7-step pennystocking framework just keeps giving.
+But it still works because the rationale behind the price action is still there.
+Thanks to greed, hype, and manipulation — the 7-step pennystocking framework just keeps giving.